stanleyjh/Maymar/readme.md

 It has the best Filipino food!

 The site is hosted on bluehost and the domain was purchased from google domains.

+The part that took the longest was trying to align all the elements properly using CSS.
+Piece by piece, it all came together!